3352 McAuliffe: Suspected moon

 During the photometric observations in March 2012, Brian Warner found evidence of the existence of a minor-planet moon orbiting McAuliffe every 20.86 hours.
 However, it is only a "possible" synchronous binary system, as no mutual eclipsing/occultation events were observed.
 Follow-up observations in September and October 2016, did not confirm the binary nature of McAuliffe.

+Exploration

-DS 1 mission
+Deep Space 1

-McAuliffe together with comet 76P/West–Kohoutek–Ikemura had been the original fly-by targets for the Deep Space 1 (DS1) mission.
+McAuliffe, together with comet 76P/West–Kohoutek–Ikemura, were the original fly-by targets for the Deep Space 1 (DS1) mission.

-Launched was scheduled for 1 July 1998.
-A delay in the delivery of the spacecraft's power electronics system as well as insufficient time to test the flight software, caused the launch to be postponed to 24 October 1998.
+Launch was scheduled for 1 July 1998.
+A delay in the delivery of the spacecraft's power electronics system as well as insufficient time to test the flight software caused the launch to be postponed to 24 October 1998.
 Due to this delay, new targets had to be selected.

-In July 1999, DS1 passed the alternative target 9969 Braille a distance of 15 kilometers, in January 2001, comet 107P/Wilson–Harrington was encountered, and in September 2001, short-period comet 19P/Borrelly was passed at distance of only 2,200 kilometers.
+In July 1999, DS1 passed the alternative target 9969 Braille at a distance of 15 kilometers.
+In January 2001, comet 107P/Wilson–Harrington was encountered, and in September 2001, short-period comet 19P/Borrelly was passed at distance of only 2,200 kilometers.